chenxingqiang/secret-learn/doc/developers/utilities.rst

 ==============

 - :func:`graph.single_source_shortest_path_length`:
-  (not currently used in jax-sklearn)
+  (not currently used in secret-learn)
   Return the shortest path from a single source to all connected nodes on a graph.
 Code is adapted from `networkx
   <https://networkx.github.io/>`_.